top of page

 Hovering Squat

 When practicing squatting, make sure to meet your body where it's at.
 Start with a position that feels good to you and work your way toward a full on deep squat.
-The important thing is that your doing it and your breathing.
+The important thing is that you're doing it and you're breathing.
 Be consistent with this practice.
 You’ll be surprised at how much easier it gets and how much better you’ll feel.

 If you'd like to follow along with the video I created for this series, check out the link here!